How to Change Folder Layout View in Windows 11 File Explorer

 2. Right-click any empty space inside the folder.

-3. Hover over View and select your layout.
+3. Hover your mouse over View and then choose your preferred layout from the options.

 Setting Default Folder Views